Food Lion: History

 Food Lion was founded in 1957 in Salisbury, North Carolina, as Food Town by Wilson Smith, Ralph Ketner, and Brown Ketner.
-The Food Town chain was acquired by the Belgium-based Delhaize Group grocery company in 1974.
-In June 2015, it was announced that Food Lion's parent company, the Delhaize Group, and Ahold would merge into Ahold Delhaize.
-This merger was completed in July 2016.
+The Food Town chain was acquired by the Belgian Delhaize Group grocery company in 1974.
+Due to Ralph Ketner's savvy business sense and ever-growing grocery store endeavors, initial investors of Ketner's 'Food-Town' virtually all became millionaires.
+At one point, after a large addition to his quickly growing chain of stores, Rowan County North Carolina was shown 'per capita' to contain 'the highest number of millionaires' in the United States (all attributed to those initial and early investments).
+His implementation of weekly (sales) flyers advertising the noticeably low-prices (as compared to other stores), in combination with literally 'plastering' nearly every square inch of each storefront with neon colored hand-lettered signage proved extremely effective.
+In the store, every item in the weekly sales was 'again' broadcast by custom, hand-lettered cardstock signage.
+The low-prices were very 'real'. while the profit per item was minimal, the number of products, meats, fresh fruits and vegetables more than made-up for the minimal profit-per-item on sales items.
+Ketner continually took advantage of suppliers’ small price fluctuations and continually made volume deals.
+Furthermore, the convenience of offering non-grocery & OTC items not usually found in grocery stores, allowed the corporation to make a healthy profit on those offerings.

-The Food Lion name was adopted in 1983; as Food Town expanded into Virginia, the chain encountered several stores called Foodtown in the Richmond area.
+The Food Lion name was adopted in 1983; as 'Food Town' expanded into Virginia, the chain encountered several stores called Foodtown in the Richmond area.
 Expansion into Maryland would have been a bigger problem since about 100 independent, but affiliated, stores were called Food Town.
-Because Delhaize had a lion in its logo, Food Town had asked to use it on product labels and new store signs.
+Because Delhaize had a lion in its logo, Food Town asked to use it on product labels and new store signs.
 Ralph Ketner realized "lion" needed only two new letters and the movement of another in the chain's signs.
 On December 12, 1982, Ketner announced the name change to "Food Lion," and by the end of March 1983, all stores had been rebranded.
-The name change, while puzzling for American customers, made economic and historic sense, as Delhaize was once known as "Delhaize Le Lion."
+The name change, while puzzling for American customers, made economic and historic sense, as Delhaize was once known as Delhaize Le Lion.

 Throughout the 1980s, Food Lion expanded throughout the Mid-Atlantic and Southeastern United States.
-The company continued their expansion throughout the late 1980s, opening hundreds of stores in existing markets such as the Carolinas and the Virginias, and entering new markets such as Georgia and Maryland.
+The company continued its expansion throughout the late 1980s, opening hundreds of stores in existing markets, such as the Carolinas and the Virginias, and entering new markets, such as Georgia and Maryland.